zaxor0/zwerchhau/README.md

 | heavy | -6 / -3 | platemail, scalemail |

 ## Combat
 All attacks are opposed checks, but the action performed is chosen by a dice roll.
 One versus one combat is simple enough, both sides roll 1d6.
-However, if the scenario is one versus two or more, the one may opt
+However, if the scenario is one versus two or more, the one may opt for a defensive stance.

+The combat loop is as follows:
+- Prepare, set your one's and engagement posture
+- roll opposing dice
+- react to results, decide to use dex or str & roll accordingly
+- winner deals damage,

 ### Ones Are...
 Before a attack roll is performed players must declare a "Ones are," meaning players pick what the result of a 1 die roll should be.
 This is ideally based on the player's weapon as they may prefer to priorize certain actions, such as a thrust with a spear or a cut with an axe.
 They may pick any of the options except ripostes.